 Day 4 Bangkok

 After breakfast this morning we'll begin our explorations at the beautiful Bang Pa-In Palace, which was once a royal summer residence.
-We'll then continue to the UNESCO-listed ruins of Ayutthaya.
-We'll take a stroll around the impressive remains, which include a head of Buddha embedded in a tree trunk surrounded by tangled roots.
-Lunch is included at a restaurant, and this evening there's an opportunity to see Bangkok from another perspective with an optional evening dinner cruise on board a converted teak wood barge with traditional Thai dance entertainment.
+We'll then continue on to the UNESCO-listed ruins of Ayutthaya.
+Once a wealthy and glittering city, this was the capital of Siam between 1350 and 1767.
+It fell to the Burmese army in 1767 and was all but abandoned when the capital was transferred to present-day Bangkok.
+We'll take a stroll around Ayutthaya's impressive remains which include a head of Buddha embedded in a tree trunk surrounded by tangled roots.
+Lunch is included at a restaurant today.
+This evening there will be an opportunity to see Bangkok at night from another perspective as we go to a local sky bar, join us on our optional evening excursion which includes dinner.Meals included: B,L

 Day 5 Bangkok - Phitsanulok

 We'll depart Bangkok after breakfast and drive to Phitsanulok, one of Thailand's most historic cities.
 En route we'll make a stop at Uthai Thani to enjoy lunch on board a boat.
 On arrival in Phitsanulok we'll visit the 14th century Wat Yai, a stunning temple which houses a bronze statue of Buddha and an array of decorative features.Meals included: B,L,D